MorganEro/TheWildOasis/README.md

 1. creating a react project with Vite
 2. adding eslint support to a vite/react project
-3. using ReactRouter in my project
+3. using styledComponents to scope css styling to components.
+Styled component with props and default props
-4. using nested Routes
+4. using ReactRouter in my project
-5. using css modules to scope css styling to components
+5. using nested Routes
-6. fetch with try/catch/finally block
+6. Creating an AppLayout component and using the outlet component
-7. custom spinner component for isLoading state
+7. using React Icons
-8. UseParams, using query strings, and UseSearchParams for navigation using state stored in the url.
+8. using SuperBase for data management
-9. UseNavigate for programmatic navigation. use to navigate to the form when the map is clicked on.
-And also to navigate back
+9. React Query for API calls and CRUD functionality, duplication
-10. Context Api.
-Creating a context folder with different contexts inside.
-Each context file will create its own context, have a context provider component, and custom useContext hook to return the values of its context.
+10. using onBlur to update single values in a react form (i am not a fan. will need to work on it more)
-11. Creating a map using react-leaflet.
-Also learned how to use the custom hooks that come with the react-leaflet plugin(useMapEvents, useMap)
+11. using the date-fns date utility library
-12. used datePicker plugin
+12. using Toast(react-hot-toasts) library and react query for notifications and alerts
-13. improved useContext component by handling state in a reducer function
+13. custom spinner component for isLoading state
-14. handled CRUD functionality
+14. react-hook-form library for forms and validation to create and edit cabins
-15. fake authorization and protected routes component
+15. authorization and protected routes component
 16. lazy loading and using suspend api for routes

 ### Continued development